 Where necessary, employees may also be required to create records (such as a file note) to document important verbal arrangements made via collaboration tools, as well as business decisions and authorisations.

-The below table is a quick reference tool to assist organisations meet their obligations under the IPPs when using collaboration tools.
-The table is not exhaustive, and organisations should conduct their own PIA to ensure they are meeting their privacy requirements.
+The below is a quick reference guide to assist organisations meet their obligations under the IPPs when using collaboration tools.
+This is not exhaustive, and organisations should conduct their own PIA to ensure they are meeting their privacy requirements.

-This table outlines the IPPs that are most often engaged by the use of collaboration tools.
+The IPPs outlined are the most often engaged by the use of collaboration tools.
 Examples are included below, to illustrate privacy risks and mitigation strategies in practice.

-Organisations are encouraged to refer to the Guidelines to the IPPs, available on OVIC’s website, for more information.8
+Organisations are encouraged to refer to the Guidelines to the IPPs, available on OVIC’s website, for more information.

-- The use of collaboration tools poses a risk of over-collection of personal information e.g. organisations collecting more personal information than they planned to, collaboration tool providers requiring excessive personal information from users upon sign up, or meetings being recorded unnecessarily.
+The use of collaboration tools poses a risk of over-collection of personal information, for example organisations collecting more personal information than they planned to, collaboration tool providers requiring excessive personal information from users upon sign up, or meetings being recorded unnecessarily.
 Whether over-collection occurs as a result of users sharing unsolicited information or the organisation asking for more than the minimum amount of personal information required to operate the collaboration tool, all personal information collected by the organisation needs to be handled in accordance with the IPPs.

 Use and Disclosure